It was agreed at the Market Access Committee

 The General Council adopted on 15 December 2006 procedures for the introduction of HS2007 changes into schedules of concessions(33).
 On 30 November 2011, Members adopted a decision amending the transposition procedures leading to the certification of HS2007 changes(34).
 Under the revised procedures, developed country Members, and developing countries that made a notification by 31 December 2011, shall prepare their own transposition and the Secretariat shall transpose the schedules of all remaining Members.

-The General Council has also adopted seven “collective waivers” suspending the application of Article II of the GATT on an annual basis until 31December2013(35).
+The General Council has also adopted eight “collective waivers” suspending the application of Article II of the GATT on an annual basis until 31December2014(35).
 The waivers also provide that any other Member could be included therein upon request.
 Six Members have made use of this provision(36).
-There are currently 29 Members (counting the EU-27 as one) covered by the seventh HS2007 collective waiver(37).
+There are currently 28 Members (counting the EU as one) covered by the collective waiver(37).

 F. Fifth Amendment to the HS (HS2012)